-That P. SIMON and D. SIMON their family, representing TED in converting the benefits to their beneficiary and trust scheme, posing conflicts of interests in SLF’s representation of any party
+That P. SIMON and D. SIMON would get benefits paid directly to their family from the efforts of D. SIMON’s SLF law firm, as SLF represents TED in this Lawsuit and if they are successful in converting the benefits to the proposed insurance fraud beneficiary and trust scheme, SLF, P. SIMON and D. SIMON would benefit directly by splitting part of the loot, which poses conflicts in SLF and A. SIMON’s representation of TED and the lost trust.

+That additionally, P. SIMON and D. SIMON would be doing this conversion of benefits directly to themselves while acting as trustee for their child beneficiary of the estate of Simon and Shirley, where their child would get the Policy(ies) proceeds if they flowed through to the estate versus the insurance fraud beneficiary and trust scheme.

-That nTedP.
-SIMONattempted beneficiary and trust because iinstead e, and “lost” trust, the benefits would then distributed to SIMONSHIRLEY, ELIOTIANTONIFRIEDSTEIN orSIMONorSHIRLEY, again either way TED and P. SIMON are wholly exlcuded.
+That neither TED nor P. SIMON would gain any benefits of the Policy(ies) without their attempted beneficiary and trust scheme because if the Policy(ies) benefits were paid instead to the estate, due to the missing and “lost” trust, the benefits would then distributed to either three of five of SIMON and SHIRLEY’s children, ELIOT, IANTONI and FRIEDSTEIN or to SIMON or SHIRLEY’s ten grandchildren in equal shares, again either way TED and P. SIMON are wholly excluded.

-That ELIOT states on information and belief that a policy with a (ies) w legallycwhom the final of the insurance proceeds would beThat Jackson and Heritage and RILAC have found flaws in the death benefit claim filed for the Policy and have refused to pay claims based on these fundamental deficiencies.
+That ELIOT states on information and belief that a policy with a missing beneficiary(ies) would legally be paid to the estate and the Probate court would then rule on whom the final beneficiaries of the insurance proceeds would be.

+That Jackson and Heritage and RILAC have found flaws in the death benefit claim filed for the Policy(ies) and have refused to pay claims based on fundamental deficiencies.

-That this shell game being played in this Lawsuit uses the names of trusts and beneficiaries and then attempts to confuse the names by renaming them in a confusing manner, in order to have the “lost” trust renamed under a variety of confusing names, as evidenced in Jackson’s Answer.
-The intentional confusion in these names is what has caused the denial of payment of the proceeds by the carrier and ELIOT claims this insurance trust and beneficiary fraud scheme is being perpetrated in this Court with scienter, in efforts to mislead this Court so that it may pay the wrong beneficiary(ies) the Policy proceeds.
+That this alleged shell “Name Game” being played in this Lawsuit uses the names of trusts and beneficiaries and then attempts to confuse the names by renaming them in a confusing manner, in order to have the “lost” trust renamed under a variety of confusing names, as evidenced in Jackson’s Answer and then have the Court pay out an improper beneficiary(ies).

+That the alleged intentional confusion and misdirection involving these names is what has caused the denial of payment of the proceeds in part by the carrier and ELIOT claims this insurance trust and beneficiary fraud naming scheme is being perpetrated in this Court with scienter, in efforts to mislead this Court and Jackson so that they may pay the wrong beneficiary(ies) the Policy(ies) proceeds and convert the Policy(ies) proceeds.

-That this “Name Game” being attempted in this Lawsuit to confuse the parties through this trust and beneficiary insurance fraud scheme is in efforts to have the Policy proceeds circumvent the Probate court and the estate beneficiaries and get the Policy benefits instead paid through this Court to the new post mortem SAMR TRUST or some other replacement trust or improper beneficiaries in substitution for the “lost” trust beneficiaries.
+That this “Name Game” being attempted in this Lawsuit to confuse the parties through this trust and beneficiary insurance fraud naming scheme is also in efforts to have the Policy(ies) proceeds circumvent the Probate Court and the estate beneficiaries and get the Policy(ies) benefits instead paid through this Court to improper beneficiaries in substitution for the lost trust alleged beneficiaries and to evade seeking a “court order.”

-That only if they can confuse this Court to now payout the death benefit according to their insurance trust and beneficiary fraud scheme can they derive benefits from the Policy(ies), as their attempt to pull the wool over the insurance companies’ eyes and have the benefits paid to their alleged fraudulent death benefit claim and the designated new beneficiaries thereunder has failed and led to this baseless suit.
+That only if the Cross Defendants and Third Party Cross Defendants can confuse this Court to now payout the death benefit according to their insurance trust and beneficiary fraud scheme can they derive benefits from the Policy(ies), as their attempt to pull the wool over the insurance companies’ eyes and have the benefits paid to their alleged fraudulent death benefit claim and the designated new beneficiaries thereunder has failed and led to this baseless Lawsuit.